 The AGCC does manage player complaints directly.
 Players can submit a complaint to the regulator here.

-The GSC do manage player complaints directly.
+The GSC does manage player complaints directly.
 Players can submit a complaint to the regulator here.

 Spelinspektionen do not manage player complaints themselves.
 Instead they look to the Swedish consumer affairs authority Konsumentverket to address player complaints.